toddaustin07/MQTT_SmartApp/README.md

 - **Retain Option**:  Turn on if you want the broker to retain the last message to send to the next subscriber
 - **Quality of Service (QoS)**: Tap to choose level 0, 1, or 2
 ##### Device Selection
 Here you will choose devices based on their capabilities.
-(For each device chosen, an MQTT message will be published whenever the state changes for the capability.)
+(For each device chosen, an MQTT message will be published whenever the state changes for the capability)
-- Once you have finished, return to the main page and tap *Done*, and then tap *Allow* on the next page
+- Once you have finished selecting devices, return to the main page, tap *Done*, and then tap *Allow* on the next page.
 - Your SmartApp configuration is now complete.
 - Monitor the console log messages on your server to be sure the broker connection was successful and no errors occurred.